Let’s set the stage for this VMware troubleshooting lesson…

 Now go through each server in the stack and check the same thing.
 If nothing can be found then move up the stack again and get other teams involved.

-Never just assume the NOC or help desk know what is going on when an incident is in progress.
+Never just assume the NOC or help desk knows what is going on when an incident is in progress.
 Keep them updated as you work your way through the issue.

 Make sure you do a warm hand-off and someone acknowledges they are picking up the ball now.